lverghese/readme-generator/README.md

 ## License
 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

-## Github
-lverghese

 ## Questions
-If you have any questions or need further assistance with this project do not hesitate to reach me at this email. loganverghese@gmail.com
+If you have any questions or need further assistance with this project do not hesitate to reach me at this github profile and email.
+* Profile: lverghese
+* Email: loganverghese@gmail.com